NS2CDT/ns2_beta/README.md

         - Pellet damage is uniform for all pellets.
         - Middle ring now has 8 pellets, outer ring now has 6 pellets.
         - Outer ring distance is 2/3 as spread out as much as before.
+    - Exosuit
+        - Railgun
+            - Damage increased by 10 for all charge levels.
+            - Heavy damage kicks in at 75% charge now, instead of 100% charge.
+            - Full charge time is 1s (down from 1.5s)
+            - Distortion tracer effect and steam effects no longer play if the shot didn't deal heavy damage (75% charge).

 - Alien
     - Gorge
         - Hydra